GALE Fund Announces 2017 Grantees

-To support ongoing efforts to expand programs, services and social opportunities for LGBTQ elders on Cape Cod.
-The goal of the programs is to help build a greater understanding and acceptance within the entire community for the rights and needs of LGBTQ older adults.
+To expand programs, services and social opportunities for LGBTQ elders on Cape Cod.
+The ongoing goal of programs is to help build a greater understanding and acceptance within the entire community for the rights and needs of LGBTQ older adults.

 Subscribe to our Enewsletter +